Underfall Yard: Pattern maker's shop

-Many of the original wooden patterns still exist with some being used for educational purposes, some being put on display, and others have been kept for operational purposes.
+Many of the original wooden patterns still exist with some being used for educational purposes, some being put on display, and others kept for operational purposes.
 The shop is occupied by RB Boatbuilding Ltd, a small business dedicated to the re-creation of classic, late 19th century, wooden working boats, including the Bristol Channel Pilot Cutter.
 The Slipway Co-operative Ltd manages the slipping of boats.
 They build, repair and restore wooden craft including the 14 ft Bristol Jolly Boat.

 Slipway

-The original slipway was built by John Ward Girdlestone in 1890 which had replaced a predecessor built in the 1850s by boat builders Ross and Sage.
+The original slipway was built by John Ward Girdlestone in 1890 to replace a predecessor built in the 1850s by boat builders Ross and Sage.
 It used a system in which the ship is floated onto the cradle and secured.
 The cradle is then drawn out of the water with a steam-driven winch.
 The device was a low-cost alternative to dry docks for maintenance and repair work.
 This became known as the Patent slipway or 'Heave-up Slip' and was patented in 1819 by shipbuilder Thomas Morton of Leith in Scotland.

 The 1890 replacement was originally driven by an hydraulic engine powered by the dock's hydraulic system.
-In 1924, an electric motor was installed which still operates today.
+In 1924, an electric motor was installed, which still operates today.
 The Bristol slipway is relatively small with a cradle of 100 ft and a runway of 265 ft and can lift vessels up to 250 tons (250 tonnes).